RavitejaUppulapu/Codeclause-projects/README.md

 # Codeclause-projects
-I did the Python projects assigned by the CODECLAUSE.
+In this repo two projects exists that are gave by CODECLAUSE.